Digital Markets Act: Legislative procedure

-The 2 May 2023, 6 months later, the regulation will start to applying and the potential gatekeepers will have 2 months to report to the commision to be identified as gatekeepers.
-This process will take up to 45 days and after being identified as gatekeepers, they will have 6 months to come into compliance, at the latest the 6 March 2024.
+The 2 May 2023, 6 months later, the regulation started applying and the potential gatekeepers had 2 months to report to the commission to be identified as gatekeepers.
+This process would take up to 45 days and after being identified as gatekeepers, they would have 6 months to come into compliance, at the latest the 6 March 2024.
+From 7 March 2024, gatekeepers must comply with the DMA.

-Objective of the DMA
+Objective

 The DMA specifically targets Big Tech companies.

 The DMA proposed to classify certain platforms, according to their number of users, capitalisation, market power or turnover, probably including Apple, Google, Facebook and Amazon as "Gatekeepers" making them subject to new obligations.

 It aims at preventing large companies from abusing their market power and to allow smaller and new players to enter the market.

+Critics have suggested that with six of the gatekeepers American and one Chinese, the DMA has been constructed to deliberately target US companies.
+The European Commission's technology and competition chiefs have responded that it is "not designed to target companies based on nationality".